mahyuddin/pharostesbed/branches/securityPatrol/ProteusDriver/README.txt

-This is the driver for the Pharos Robot used by Player Server.
+This directory contains the Player driver for the Proteus robot.
+Two different versions of Player are supported.
-It runs on the Proteus mother plane's x86 processor.
-Compile it by typing 'make'.

-After compiling the program, there will be a file called libproteusdriver.so.
-Copy this to the following directory on the mother plane's x86 computer:

-/usr/local/share/player/modules/

-For example, here is how to copy it onto the robot using scp:

-$ scp libproteusdriver.so ut@[robot ip address]:/usr/local/share/player/modules/
+  - Player2/ - contains the drivers for Player 2.x.x
+  - Player3/ - contains the drivers for Player 3.x.x